Constance Hunter

-Constance L. Hunter is an American chief economist and macroeconomics analyst.
+Constance Hunter is an American economist.
 She is a former principal and chief economist at KPMG, and has served as president of the National Association for Business Economics (NABE).
 A member of several think tanks, including the Council on Foreign Relations, she is among the first economists to forecast various historic economic events, including the 2001 dot-com bubble, the 2007–2008 mortgage and credit crisis, and the economic impact of the COVID-19 pandemic.

 Education

 She attended New York University, receiving a bachelor's degree in Economics and Sociology, then earned a master's degree from the School of International and Public Affairs, Columbia University (SIPA).
 She also holds a Certified Business Economist (CBE) designation.

 Career

 Since the 1990s, she has held various upper-level asset management positions, serving as chief investment officer (CIO) or chief economist for over a decade prior to joining KPMG.
 She began her career in 1994, as an economist on foreign exchange at Chase Manhattan Bank, was subsequently a portfolio manager for Firebird Management, which invested hedge funds in countries formerly of the Soviet Union.
 She was chief economist at Galtere Ltd.; then managing director and chief economist at Aladdin Capital Management.
 In 2011, she became deputy CIO at Axa Investment Managers, with over $500 billion in managed assets.
 That year, she was an early forecaster of the recovery of U.S. housing markets.
-Hunter became known for accurately forecasting major economic events. the dot-com bubble burst of 2001; the 2007–08 credit and real estate crisis that contributed to the subsequent global financial crisis; low bond yields concurrent with U.S. housing market recovery, from 2012; and the effects of the COVID-19 pandemic on U.S. and international economies.
+Hunter became known for accurately forecasting major economic events. the dot-com bubble burst of 2001; the subprime mortgage crisis that contributed to the subsequent 2008 financial crisis; low bond yields concurrent with U.S. housing market recovery, from 2012; and the effects of the COVID-19 pandemic on U.S. and international economies.
 She often appears as an economic commentator for broadcast media.